Visiting Athens today, is very different from visiting Athens before 2004. So let’s take a look at the things you can do in Modern Athens.

-Athens is a city where the combination of the rich history, the warm southern mentality and the struggle during the crisis, have shaped a place full of diversity, creativity, and character.
+About half of the Greek population lives in the Greek capital.
+The city’s combination of the rich history, the warm southern mentality and the struggle during the financial crisis (+/- 2013-2017), have shaped a place full of diversity, creativity, and character.

 Known for its Ancient Culture, we sometimes forget about the very lively contemporary culture that exists and constantly expands all over Athens.
 Today, this modern side is part of the everyday life of the Athenians.
 Learning about “Athens Today” will enrich your experience while visiting the Greek capital and help you understand Greece better.